 I don’t think we do.
 I don’t think we would have epidemics of diet-related disease and sickness, loneliness, depression, anxiety or division, if we as individuals) were responding to our feelings and thoughts with the personal responsibility of first telling the truth about them and then responding to them by loving the Lord our God with all your heart and with all your soul and with all your reason and loving your neighbor as yourself.

 I guess what we have forgotten or failed to understand is that when we refuse the personal responsibility to love ourselves then we refuse the personal responsibility to love our neighbors, and when we refuse the personal responsibility to love our neighbors, then we refuse the personal responsibility to love ourselves.
 Consequently by refusing the responsibility to love, we are left without a foundation on which rights are fashioned, formed, kept and upheld?
 Now, more than ever, we are witnessing what kind of world will we have-if no one takes personal responsibility.

 “It is impossible to improve the world if first the man does not improve.” -Plato

-Today, I encourage you to think not what is your right but what is your personal responsibility as a human being to your own self and to other human beings.
+Today, I encourage you to think first not what your rights are but what are your personal responsibilities as a human being to your own self and to other human beings.
 I do believe that Jesus was speaking to human beings and to the human being design when he spoke about love, truth, forgiveness, mercy, judgment and healing.
-When Jesus spoke, he spoke to human beings who were broken, despairing and hurting-whether they knew it or not.
+Likewise, when Jesus spoke, he spoke to human beings who were broken, despairing and hurting-whether they knew it or not.
 I seriously do not know one person who is not broken, despairing or hurting, and who doesn’t have the right to be loved and the responsibility to love.
 Because Love is what we are designed to be and Love is what we are designed to do.

-If we want to participate in healing of human beings, the healing of relationships, the healing of the environment, the healing of our communities and even the healing of America, then we must create the space by taken seriously-with all our heart, mind and strength- the personal responsibility to TRUTH and to LOVE God with all our heart, mind, soul and strength and to love our neighbors as we love ourselves.
+If we want to participate in healing of human beings, the healing of relationships, the healing of the environment, the healing of our communities and even the healing of America, then we must take seriously-with all our heart, mind, soul and strength- the personal responsibility to LOVE God with all our heart, mind, soul and strength and to love our neighbors as we love ourselves.